ZigaVukcevicDev/code-quest/README.md

 Also visit [http://localhost:4200/design-system](http://localhost:4200/design-system) for styling guides, representations of elements or components which you can reuse.

+> NOTE
+>
-This page is always a **good entry point** to continue development.
+> This page is always a **good entry point** to continue development.
 If you develop something new, please add it to the page, so next developer can pick it up.

 ### VSC plugins for smoother DX 🏄